robsonsilv4/flutter_value_notifier/README.md

 **ValueNotifierConsumer** exposes a `builder` and `listener` in order react to new values. `ValueNotifierConsumer` is analogous to a nested `ValueNotifierListener` and `ValueNotifierBuilder` but reduces the amount of boilerplate needed. `ValueNotifierConsumer` should only be used when it is necessary to both rebuild UI and execute other reactions to value changes in the `notifier`. `ValueNotifierConsumer` takes a required `ValueNotifierWidgetBuilder` and `ValueNotifierWidgetListener` and an optional `notifier`, `ValueNotifierBuilderCondition`, and `ValueNotifierListenerCondition`.

-If the `valueNotifier` parameter is omitted, `ValueNotifierConsumer` will automatically perform a lookup using `ValueNotifierProvider` and the current `BuildContext`.
+If the `notifier` parameter is omitted, `ValueNotifierConsumer` will automatically perform a lookup using `ValueNotifierProvider` and the current `BuildContext`.

 ```dart